Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-creator/layer-selectors/Grid-layer-selector.md

 - **Grid Selectors [Auto Create]** – Instantiates grid selectors [sprite] at runtime.
 Uses a Horizontal Layout Group component to sort them.
 - **Grid Selectors [Initialize Existing]** – Uses grid selectors already present in the prefab hierarchy.

+### Grid Entries
+A grid entry is referenced in a Layer Grid Selector and defines how each entry in the grid looks and functions.
+They live in the **/Grid Entries subfolder**.
+The following are pre-created entries that can be used in any **Layer Grid Selector**:
+1. **Layer Option Grid Element [Sprite]** - Displays only a sprite preview of what the layer option looks like.
+2. **Layer Option Grid Element [Text]** - Displays only text containing the name of the assigned layer option.
+3. **Layer Option Grid Element [Text + Sprite]** Displays text containing the name of the assigned layer option & a preview of what the layer option looks like.

 ---

 ## Customization